![]() |

 I could probably finish this review here, but I want to pull back and discuss why it is that this novel, despite its flaws, still feels weirdly inspiring.

-Interestingly, this is a reading of Veovis's motives that even seems to have retroactively emerged in later installments in the Myst series.
-In the 2003 game Uru: Ages Beyond Myst (which is set some 300 years after the events of this novel, and was designed by one of this book's two authors), Anna's and Aitrus's great-granddaughter, Yeesha, very overtly blames the destruction of D'ni not on Aitrus or Veovis's feud, or even Anna's arrival in this city, but instead an ideology permeating all of D'ni culture that prompted Veovis to view Anna as a threat.
-Specifically, in a recorded message left for that game's anonymous player character, Yeesha equates the ancient founder of the D'ni system of government itself to Veovis, in the process correlating Veovis's bigotry with the hierarchical nature of D'ni society when she says:
+Interestingly, this is a reading of Veovis's motives that even seems to have been retroactively applied to this story by later installments in the Myst series.
+In the 2003 game Uru: Ages Beyond Myst (which is set some 300 years after the events of this novel, and was designed by one of this book's two authors), Anna's and Aitrus's great-granddaughter, Yeesha, very overtly blames the destruction of D'ni not on Aitrus or Veovis's feud, or even Anna's arrival in this city, but instead an ideology permeating all of D'ni culture that legitimized Veovis's bigotry.
+Specifically, in a recorded message that can be found by that game's anonymous player character in the Bahro cave accessible from the Age of Gahreesen, Yeesha equates the legendary founder of the D'ni system of government itself to Veovis, correlating Veovis's fear of Anna with the hierarchical nature of D'ni society itself when she says:

 The story implied in this quote--one in which the D'ni civilization was destroyed not by a misplaced feud between two friends, but instead a xenophobic ideology which allowed Veovis's bigotry to go unchallenged--would have been an astonishing narrative to read.
 It's just that this is also not a story which Miller and Wingrove have fully succeeded in writing.
 It's there if readers want to find it, just in half-completed fragments of ideas which hadn't yet been fully realized.

-Paraphrasing the often-repeated tagline of the Myst series, perhaps the ending which this book most deserves is one that has been left unwritten.
+Paraphrasing the often-repeated tagline of the Myst series, it's almost as if the ending which this book most deserves is one that has been left unwritten.